 Now, what does the role of Jesus and the Spirit do?
 Peter tells us this, “God the Father knew you and chose you long ago, and His Spirit has made you holy.
 As a result, you have obeyed Him and have been cleansed by the blood of Jesus Christ.
 May God give you more and more grace and peace” (1 Pet.1:2).
 That brings us the third ascent…

 Ascent 3: God the Father – Offspring.
-Having received the gifts of the Son as our Savior, and the Spirit (Love) as our Friend manifesting God’s power in us, humanity is presented to God where He invokes His Fatherly blessing of declaring us His offspring for eternity.
+Having received the gifts of His Son as our Savior, and His Spirit (Love) as our Friend manifesting God’s power in us, humanity is presented to God the Father where He invokes His Fatherly blessing of declaring humanity His offspring for eternity.
 (Gal.3:26; 1 John 3:1; 1 Pet.1:2)

 Remember, Jesus having ascended to heaven, He is made humanity’s High Priest and was seated at the Father’s right hand.
 (Heb.2:17-18; 4:14-16; 8:1-2) The Son is now presiding over humanity’s salvation in His role as humanity’s High Priest, mediating for all our human responses and presents us holy in the Spirit’s Love and keep us in right standing with the Father as children of God.